Healthy Church Model

 A community where prayerful worship helps people connect with God through Christ.

-Relationship with God through Christ is the foundation of all that we are and do as the people of God.
-Our communal and individual life of worship and prayer expresses and nurtures this belief.
+Relationship with God through Christ is the foundation of who we are as the whole people of God.
+Our life of worship and prayer both shapes and deepens our faith, which sustains us.

-We recognise that our expressions of worship need to appeal to all generations and be relevant to the cultures and contexts in which we live.
+We value the diversity of our expressions of worship across the diocese, which are faithful to our tradition and relevant to the contexts in which we live.

-Creating a loving community where members enjoy genuine and caring relationships with each other and manage their resources well.
+Creating a loving community where all members enjoy genuine and caring relationships with each other and resources are managed well.

-As a diocese we are also responsible for managing our property portfolio – making sure our buildings meet statutory requirements and are fit for the ministry and purpose of their resident communities.
+Looking after our resources well includes our buildings so they are fit for the ministry and purpose of their resident communities.

 A community where individuals are developing in their faith and using their gifts for the good of all.

-Being a disciple of Christ is a journey of growth and development.
-Growing in Christ requires individual commitment as well as a supportive and collaborative environment in which to discover and offer our gifts to the community.
+Following Christ is a journey of growth as we are formed for mission.
+Growing in Christ requires individual commitment and a supportive environment in which the whole people of God can discover and offer their gifts to the community.

-Leaders need to be trained and empowered for ministry and supported to develop their skills and resilience in an ongoing way.
+Our leaders need to be nurtured and empowered for ministry and supported to develop their skills and resilience.

 A community which makes generous and positive contributions in word and deed in the wider world.

 Being the Church means living beyond our own concerns.
-We are called to bear witness to our faith and serve the communities around us, actively expressing the love of Christ through generosity and service to those in need.
+We are called to bear witness to our faith through word and action, as we serve the communities around us in relevant ways.